motion-kit/motion-kit/README.md

 *The RubyMotion layout and styling gem.*

-1. Crossplatform compatibility: iOS, OSX
+1. Crossplatform compatibility: iOS, OSX, and planned support for Android
 2. Simple, easy to learn DSL
 3. Crossframework compatibility:
    - [UIKit][readmore-uikit]